 – Consolidated net sales for second quarter expected to be flat sequentially

-Iv Culp, President and Chief Executive Officer of Culp, Inc., said, “Our sales results for the first quarter reflected strong sequential improvement as compared to the fourth quarter of last fiscal year, with mattress fabrics sales up 9.0% and upholstery fabrics sales up 19.7%.
+Iv Culp, president and CEO of Culp Inc., said, “Our sales results for the first quarter reflected strong sequential improvement as compared to the fourth quarter of last fiscal year, with mattress fabrics sales up 9.0 percent and upholstery fabrics sales up 19.7 percent.
 While we continue to experience challenged macro industry conditions, our sequential sales growth was better than expected, and year-over-year consolidated sales were flat despite the overall industry weakness.

 “We are also encouraged by the progress of our restructuring initiatives.
 While mattress fabrics operating results are being pressured by these actions in the first half of the fiscal year, especially in the first quarter, we believe we are on schedule to deliver our targeted improvement outcomes, including a return to near break-even adjusted EBITDA in the second quarter and a return to positive consolidated adjusted operating income in the third quarter.
 The restructuring is a significant undertaking that impacts people, plant consolidations, equipment relocation, and process improvements, but with it, we are successfully lowering our cost structure despite weak demand.
 We are extremely thankful for our dedicated employees as they execute our plan to return to profitable operating results post-restructuring.